Montrose, Angus: Tourism

-Since 2002 there has been a focus on attracting new visitors to the town with the foundation of the Montrose Town Partnership which aims to "encourage representatives of the public, private and community sector to act together to develop the economic potential of Montrose to address the needs of local people and visitors alike".
+Since 2002 there has been a focus on attracting new visitors to the town with the foundation of the Montrose Town Partnership, the aim of which is to "encourage representatives of the public, private and community sector to act together to develop the economic potential of Montrose to address the needs of local people and visitors alike".
 Membership includes The Montrose Society, Montrose Heritage Trust, Montrose Community Council, Montrose Golf Links Ltd, MERPRO Leisure, Montrose Business and Retailers Association, Scottish Wildlife Trust, Angus Council, Ferryden & Craig and Hillside, Dun and Logie Pert community councils.
 Since 2002 they have produced a number of promotional leaflets and have established a weekly Saturday market in the town centre.
 In 2002 plans were unveiled to renovate the Mid Links.
 The project was completed in 2003 at the total cost of £1.8million with £1.2million granted by the Heritage Lottery Fund.
 Plaques have been incorporated to inform visitors of the historical heritage of the town's buildings.

 Culture

 Cultural history

 Montrose is regarded as the culture and sculpture capital of Angus, with over 20 statues of note scattered around the town.
-They are a mix of contemporary and classical works, with many by the local sculptor, William Lamb ARSA, an artist of exceptional talent.
-From the 1920s to 1940s, local architect George Fairweather's studio provided a forum for lively debate by an artistic community that included Hugh MacDiarmid, Edwin Muir, William Lamb, Helen Cruickshank and Fionn MacColla.
+They are a mix of modern and classical works, with many by the local sculptor, William Lamb ARSA, an artist of exceptional talent.
+From the 1920s to 1940s local architect George Fairweather's studio provided a forum for lively debate by an artistic community that included Hugh MacDiarmid, Edwin Muir, William Lamb, Helen Cruickshank and Fionn MacColla.
 The local weekly newspaper, the Montrose Review, was edited by MacDiarmid.

 Music

-Since 2008, Montrose has hosted the Montrose Music Festival or Mo Fest as it has affectionately become known, which takes place each year at the end of May.
-It has grown in size and stature each year to become Scotland's biggest free live music festival with over 200 free gigs played over the three days in over 26 venues across the town, including an open-air stage on Montrose's historic High street with the dominating Montrose Steeple behind the stage which draws crowds of all ages from all over the country.
+Since 2008 Montrose has hosted the Montrose Music Festival, or Mo Fest as it has affectionately become known, which takes place each year at the end of May.
+It has grown in size and stature each year to become Scotland's biggest free live music festival with over 200 free gigs over the three days in more than 26 venues across the town, including an open-air stage on Montrose's historic high street with the dominating Montrose Steeple behind the stage, which draws crowds of all ages from all over the country.

-In 2014 the MoFest team took a leap and hosted a gig on Montrose East Links to 5000 revelers on the Friday night which kicked off the 7th annual festival with rock legends Status Quo playing to the sell-out crowd.
-Other Notable Headliners who have played at the festival include Average White Band, Deacon Blue, The Proclaimers, Ocean Colour Scene, Toploader, Eddi Reader, Bryan Adams, The Beach Boys & Madness.
+In 2014 the MoFest team took a leap and hosted a gig on Montrose East Links for 5000 revellers on the Friday night.
+The 7th annual festival kicked off with rock legends Status Quo playing to the sell-out crowd.
+Other notable headliners have included Average White Band, Deacon Blue, The Proclaimers, Ocean Colour Scene, Toploader, Eddi Reader, Bryan Adams, The Beach Boys & Madness.

+Film

+The Montrose Playhouse is a community-led cinema and arts venue, which opened in 2021.
+Originally a historic swimming pool, the building has been transformed into a multi-purpose space that hosts film screenings, live performances and educational events.
+With the closing of the Belmont in Aberdeen it has now established itself as a leading cultural hub in the region, especially for independent cinema.